gsvaliente/sprint2/README.md

 - 2.3 Level 1 : Same as 2.1, pizza database.
 Yet to be completed. ⛔️

 - 2.4 : Queries.
 Completed almost all of the queries using mongo.
-Pending review. ✅
+Pending review. ✅...
+21-24 & 30 missing.